 - Wear a mask: a high-quality and well-fitted mask can protect you and others from the virus.

 - Get your 2023 booster: new bivalent vaccines targeting Omicron variants are available at your GP or local pharmacy.
-To find out if you’re eligible for your next booster, visit the Coronavirus .
+To find out if you’re eligible for your next booster, visit .
 Flu vaccines are also now available.

 - Let fresh air in: open windows and doors when you can – it reduces the spread of the virus.